zestia/ember-select-box/README.md

     <td>on-select</td>
     <td>
       Fired when an option is clicked, or enter is pressed regardless as to whether the value changed or not.
-Subsequently fired by use of the <code>select</code> API.
+Also fired by use of the <code>select</code> API.
     </td>
   </tr>
   <tr>
     <td>on-update</td>
     <td>
       Fired after the initial value has been resolved and the component has rendered.<br>
-      Subsequently fired by use of the <code>update</code> API or if the value attribute changes.
+      Also fired by use of the <code>update</code> API or if the value attribute changes.
     </td>
   </tr>
   <tr>